Peninsula Insulation, LLC logo

 How long does crawl space encapsulation last?

-Professional encapsulation with quality 20-mil vapor barriers typically lasts 15-25 years or more.
-The dehumidifier system may need replacement after 10-15 years of continuous operation, but the barrier itself remains effective for decades when properly installed.
+Quality 20-mil vapor barriers typically last 15-25 years or more.
+The dehumidifier may need replacement after 10-15 years of continuous use, but the barrier itself stays effective for decades when installed correctly.

 Can I access my crawl space after encapsulation?

-Absolutely.
-The vapor barrier creates a clean, dry surface that actually improves crawl space accessibility.
-Service personnel can work in the space without contending with mud, standing water, or mold.
+Yes.
+The vapor barrier creates a clean, dry surface, which actually makes the space easier to work in for future service calls, without mud, standing water, or mold.

-Does encapsulation require building permits in Anne Arundel County?
+Does encapsulation require a permit in Anne Arundel County?

 Sources